 But it’s time to get specific.
 Here are 33 things a restaurant POS can do for your venue.

-Serve more customers in less time.
-A restaurant POS can remove certain steps of the front-of-house workflow and help increase the speed of each transaction.
+Unlike a legacy POS system, which is stationary, a modern POS is fully mobile and designed to help you serve more customers in less time.
+A modern restaurant POS can remove certain steps of the front-of-house workflow and help increase the speed of each transaction.
 And the more customers you serve, the more money you make.

 For quick service restaurants, a modern restaurant POS can simplify the transaction process for your staff, which can help them move through lines much more quickly.
-Plus, with a mobile POS, you can have one cashier work through a long line to take advance orders that the kitchen or baristas can get started on, while the other cashier processes payment.
+Plus, with a mobile POS used in restaurants, you can have one cashier work through a long line to take advance orders that the kitchen or baristas can get started on, while the other cashier processes payment.

 For full service restaurants a mobile POS enables your servers to take tableside orders.
 Tableside ordering is a big deal, because all your servers need to do is punch in the order once at the table instead of writing it down and running to a POS – which eliminates errors and speeds up service.
 A server’s product knowledge is more consistent because they can carry it around with them – no more running back to the kitchen with questions about ingredients or allergy alerts.
 It’s all right there.